Welcome, thank you for stopping by! Just a little about me:

 I’m Susan! *Hand waving hello wildly*– Sorry, I’m just super excited you’re here!

 We all have a story to share.
 Mine just happens to be a story of the grace and kindness of Jesus.
-I am a wife to a first responder, a mama to three wonderful boys, an ice-cream addict, a lover of words and their meanings, a storyteller, truth seeker, and recovering worrier, to name a few things…
+I am a wife to a first responder, a mama to three wonderful boys (*young-men), an ice-cream addict, a lover of words and their meanings, a storyteller, a truth-seeker, and a recovering worrier, to name a few things…

 I’m a follower and believer in Jesus Christ.

 Knowing and living my life by this truth has changed EVERYTHING.

 If you stick around, you’ll hear me talk a lot about Jesus, faith, anxiety, depression, and motherhood.
 I wrestle with fear, faith, and doubt and believe our paths to healing are never linear.

 I love writing and words in general.
 Words have helped me through some of my most challenging days.
 I’m also a thinker; I can think something to death to revive it and think it to death again.
 So, writing helps me get all of those thoughts out.

 I’ve been a secret writer for years.
 This blog grew out of a desire to share my journey in this crazy, beautiful—and, let’s be honest, scary—life.
 I want to inspire others to seek Jesus in their daily battles and see that He’s so much more than a distant God.

 I love the outdoors, flowers, hiking, warm blankets and hot matcha lattes, DIY projects, and my family and friends.
 (Not necessarily in this order, of course—it depends on the day.)
 I’m also a big fan of sarcasm and funny people in general.
 When I was in my most brutal days of anxiety and depression, if I could laugh for even a minute, it helped.

 I’ve struggled with anxiety ever since I was a little girl, and I went through postpartum depression with all three of my pregnancies.
 I’ve learned a few things I want to share with others walking this path.